aws-amplify/amplify-cli/packages/amplify-console-integration/Readme.md

 ## Running individual tests

 Amplify Console E2E tests use Jest.
-So all the standard Jest comnmads work.
+So all the standard Jest commands work.
 You can run a single test while adding a new test by running

 ```bash